Santosh-Gupta/LexieProgrammable/README.md

 https://www.reddit.com/r/programming/comments/d49ra3/lexie_programmable_i_made_a_programming_font_for/
 https://www.reddit.com/r/learnprogramming/comments/d49gvs/lexie_programmable_i_made_a_programming_font_for/

 However, due to licencing issues, I can not distribute the font to others.
-I am hoping to create a new dyslexic font based on Andika [ https://software.sil.org/andika/ ] whose open font licence allows for distribution.
+I am hoping to see if there is a way to purchase the rights to do this.
+I am also hoping to create a new dyslexic font based on Andika [ https://software.sil.org/andika/ ] whose open font licence allows for distribution.
 I think Andika is a fantastic candidate, and I am excited for this project, but due to other ongoing projects, I won't be able to start anytime soon.

 -----